OpenRoberta/openroberta-lab/Docker/_README.txt

   docker run -p 7100:1999 -v $DB_PARENTDIR:/opt/db rbudde/openroberta_embedded:$BRANCH-$VERSION &
-- with docker-compose (using compose for a single container may appear a bit over-engineered): cd $GITREPO/Docker docker-compose -p ora -f dc-embedded.yml up &
-Using docker-compose is preferred.
+- with docker-compose (using compose for a single container may appear a bit over-engineered): cd $GITREPO/Docker docker-compose -p ora -f dc-embedded.yml up -d & Using docker-compose is preferred.
 If the log message is printed, which tells you how many programs are in the data base, everything is fine and you can access the server at http://dns-name-or-localhost:7100 (see docker command and the compose file)